 Cardiac EPs test for, diagnose, and treat abnormal heart rhythms.
 Abnormal heart rhythms

 are called arrhythmias.
-EPs need to know about how the heart works, what kind of arrhythmias
+EPs need know how the heart works, what kind of arrhythmias

 there are, and what may cause them.
 They also know how to do different kinds of tests.

-They know how to implant special devices in the body to regulate heartbeat.
-And they
+They know how to implant special devices in the body to regulate the heartbeat.
+They

-can prescribe medicine, lifestyle changes, and make other recommendations.
-They often
+And they can prescribe medicine and lifestyle changes, and make other recommendations.

 A cardiac EP can diagnose and treat conditions such as:

 Atrial fibrillation.
 This is an irregular, fast heart rhythm in the upper chambers of the heart.

 Bradycardia.
 This is a heartbeat that is too slow.